 - Evaluation of the performance of the new design proposition

 Each module includes quizzes and exercises.
-These can vary from straightforward multiple-choice questions to more detailed calculations.
-Module 3 has a relatively larger assignment which consists of a test case for the optimization of a combined aerodynamic and aeroacoustic design.
+These can vary from straightforward multiple‑choice questions to more detailed calculations.
+Module 2 and 3 present two assignments which consist of a test case for the optimization of a combined aerodynamic and aeroacoustic design.

 All necessary course materials will be provided online, you do not need to purchase additional books.
-You will also gain access to online simulation tools and resources to tailor your formulations to your test-cases.
+You will also gain access to online‑tools and resources to tailor your formulations to your test‑cases.

 This course is primarily geared towards working professionals.

 Knowledge of fundamental aerodynamics and calculus is an asset to the course.
-However, the course will fill in any gaps of knowledge in physics and basic signal theory.
+However, the course will fill in any gaps of knowledge in physics.

 If you have any questions about this course or the TU Delft online learning environment, please visit our Help & Support page.